qfpl/blog/content/posts/writing-for-the-fp-blog.md

 ```
 to set up a preview server on `localhost:8000` that will update as you work on your posts.

-If you just want to get hold of a build of the site you can use `nix-build release.nix -A blog`.
-After that has finished running, the blog will be in `./result/blog`.

 ## The Hakyll workflow

 You should be able to publish posts by pushing your changes to the `master` branch of the repository.